 The Certification Examination

-The Certification Examination is composed of three major subject areas which are:
+The Certification Examination is composed of five knowledge domains which are:

-Eligible applicants must pass all parts of the examination within a three year period.
-Applicants that pass two of the three parts of the examination are permitted to retake the part they did not pass in a remaining year of the current eligibility period.
-Those who fail two or more parts of the examination are required to retake the entire examination.
+Eligible applicants must pass the examination within a three year period.
 Applicants who do not pass the examination within the three year period of eligibility must again establish eligibility by re-submitting the application form and appropriate fees.

 The Board establishes and announces the locations and dates of each year's examination based on the number of candidates and the geographic distribution of the candidates.

 Persons who have passed all three parts of the Certification Examination will receive a certificate and are designated as a Diplomate of the American Board of Toxicology.
-The term of certification is for five years from the issuance of the certificate.
+The term of certification is for five years.

 The ABT policy of Recertification identifies three performance criteria by which each Diplomate will be evaluated pursuant to recertification for five additional years.
 These criteria are: